Bhanuvadlamudi/kaggle/README.md

 ![Screenshot from 2019-05-20 16-10-21](https://user-images.githubusercontent.com/20710319/58049061-f23d1900-7b19-11e9-8eee-7d4727aa1496.png)

-Note that since we listed flask as a dependency in nginx container, docker-compose first starts the flask container for us and then nginx.
+Note: since we listed flask as a dependency in nginx container, docker-compose first starts the flask container for us and then nginx.
 This works for a chain of such dependencies.

 - Stop the running containers

 ```

-docker stop nginx flask    # stops the running containers
+$ docker stop nginx flask    # stops the running containers

 bhanu@bhanu-Inspiron-15-7579:~/Documents/ezops/kaggle$ docker ps -a
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES